jjnietoc/chip8/README.md

 - [x] Read ROM correctly
 - [x] Get loop to read and do instructions
 - [x] Goal: successfully show IBM logo
+- [x] Make IBM logo show for a while, pass other tests
+- [x] Refactor and clean code